Geography

 Volcanic Eruptions

-• The pouring out of the magma or molten rock through ground surface is called a volcanic eruption.
+The pouring out of magma or molten rock through the ground surface is called a volcanic eruption.

-• At the time of eruption, the magma, steam, fragments of rock, dust and gaseous substances are ejected with great force from under the ground surface through a pipe like passage.
+At the time of eruption, the magma, steam, fragments of rock, dust, and gaseous substances are ejected with great force from under the ground surface through a pipe-like passage.

-• The opening of this pipe on the earth's surface is known as the vent which forms a crater.
+• The opening of this pipe on the Earth's surface is known as the vent, which forms a crater.

-• The lava which is thrown into the sky during an eruption, falls to the ground in the form of solid fragments.
-Dark clouds gather in the sky and it begins to rain heavily.
+• The lava, which is thrown into the sky during an eruption, falls to the ground in the form of solid fragments.
+Dark clouds gather in the sky, and it begins to rain heavily.

 Types of Volcanic Eruptions

-• Volcanic eruptions are classified into two types depending on the manner of ejection of the magma
+Volcanic eruptions are classified into two types depending on the manner of ejection of the magma:

 Central Eruption

-• It is basically poured acidic lava.
+It is poured acidic lava.

 Fissure Eruption